resources background

 WHOIS plays a big part in keeping the internet clear and fair by sharing key details about who owns a domain and who to reach for tech help.
 This openness brings many good things, but it also brings some risks.
 Bad actors can misuse WHOIS data for spam, phishing, ID theft, or domain hijacking, turning this helpful tool into a possible threat for both domain owners and companies.
 The big challenge is finding the right mix between staying open and keeping privacy safe, while also addressing any potential security gaps.

 To face these challenges, we need to take a mix of smart steps.
 On the user and business side, using WHOIS privacy services, setting up strong account security, and staying sharp to spot threats can lower the risk of abuse.
 On the policy side, leaders must keep making privacy rules like GDPR better, so they protect people without stopping the work of security teams, law groups, and rights holders who need WHOIS data.
 New tech, like AI tools, blockchain systems, and anti-spam technologies, can also help make WHOIS systems stronger and more trustworthy.
+Organizations defending against lookalike domains and brand impersonation can combine WHOIS abuse detection with brand monitoring to cover both the registration event and the active use of the domain.

 Keeping WHOIS data safe takes teamwork.
 Domain owners, registrars, rule makers, cybersecurity pros, and even everyday users all have a part to play in using WHOIS the right way and asking for smart changes.
 By working together, we can make sure WHOIS keeps doing what it was made to do build trust and fairness online while cutting down on the risks of misuse.